-Pressure treated lumber is not a specific type of wood but rather a treatment of the wood.
-To make a pressure treated board, holes are made along the board, which are obvious when you buy it, and then chemicals are forced into the wood through the holes using pressure.
-These chemicals keep the wood from rotting and make it last a long time but they do have some drawbacks.
+Pressure treated lumber is a specific wood treatment.
+To make a pressure treated board, small cuts are made along the board and then chemicals are forced into the wood through the holes using high pressure.

 - Bow–Bending in the direction of the grain

 - Checks–Crack in the wood fiber partway through the board

 - Closed/Tight Knot–A knot that has a center solidly in place

 - Crook–When the board, laid flat, curves to the left or right along the grain